-All NSW school-enrolled children are eligible for two \$100 Active Kids vouchers each year.
-The vouchers can be used with any approved Active Kids provider, to help cover costs towards registration or membership fees for sport and active recreation.
-Voucher one is valid January to December and voucher two is valid July to December.
-After 1 July, the second voucher can be claimed immediately after the first voucher.
+NSW school aged children may be eligible for two \$50 Active Kids vouchers each year.
+The vouchers can be used with any approved Active Kids provider, to help cover costs towards registration or membership fees for sport and active registration.